Our Classes

 OPEN STUDIO sessions

 This is a continuation of higher education.
 Open Studio sessions are geared toward those who would like a self-designed structure.
+The time in the studio is based on your specific creative needs.

 In this situation, students bring work-in-progress or request an individualized prompt.
 Creative Prompts are geared directly toward you.